MicrosoftDocs/appcenter-docs/docs/push/send-notification.md

 + Using the App Center Portal (described in this document)
 + Using the [App Center Push API](~/push/rest-api.md)

-When sending notifications through ACPs, you can target destination devices (notification recipients) in the following ways:

-+ **All registered devices**: Sends notifications to all registered devices.
-+ **Custom devices list**: Sends notifications to up to 20 devices (using the install IDs for the target devices).
-+ **Audiences**: Sends notifications to a segment of your app's registered device audience based on a set of device and custom properties.
-For additional information about creating and managing Audiences, refer to [App Center Push Audiences](~/push/audiences.md).

 ## Creating a notification

 To create a notification using the ACPs, complete the following steps: